visualopsholdings/nodes/README.md

 - Visual Ops is monolithic.
 Every server is completely standalone and require no more resources from the internet (Cloud).

-For these reasons, it would be the perfect backend for IRC Clients and solve many of the existing drawbacks and problems that plague IRC
+For these reasons, it would be the perfect backend for IRC Clients, or other messaging systems and solve many of the existing drawbacks and problems that plague IRC etc.

-This project will implement an open source implementation of this in C++.
+This project implements an open source implementation of this in C++.

 ### ZMQ API